elmot/open-oscilloscope-stm32f3/README.md

 The main idea is to build PC-oscilloscope.
 Hardware is ST Microelectronics development board [STM32F3-DISCOVERY](http://www.st.com/web/catalog/tools/FM116/SC959/SS1532/PF254044) plus small additional board with simple protection circuits and basic voltage dividers.

-A special Java web server + web browser is supposed to be a PC part of the system.
+A special Java application or web browser is supposed to be a PC part of the system.

+## DISCLAIMER

+**!
+WARNING !**

+Read [SAFETY DISCLAIMER](DISCLAIMER.txt) before using any of materials listed here.

 ### License:
 [MIT](license.txt)